entando/entando-docs/vuepress/docs/next/tutorials/ecr/github-actions-workflow-from-ecg.md

 # Create a GitHub Actions Workflow From the Entando Component Generator

 ## Overview
-With the [Entando Component Generator](../../tutorials/backend-developers/generate-microservices-and-micro-frontends.html#overview) (ECG) you can quickly create a ready-to-run Workflow file using the JHipster `ci-cd` sub-generator.
+With the [Entando Component Generator](../../tutorials/backend-developers/generate-microservices-and-micro-frontends.html#overview) (ECG), you can quickly create a ready-to-run Workflow file using the JHipster `ci-cd` sub-generator.

 This tutorial shows how to:
-1. build a simple Continuous Integration Workflow on GitHub Actions using the ECG
+1. Build a simple Continuous Integration Workflow on GitHub Actions using the ECG
-2. modify the base file to meet requirements
+2. Modify the base file to meet requirements

 ## Prerequisites
 For this tutorial, you will need an existing project or to generate a new one with the Entando Component Generator.
 Your project must be hosted on a public GitHub repository to qualify for unlimited usage.
 Using a private repository could lead to restrictions that are not covered here.